Davoleo/davoleo.github.io/README.md

+THIS WEBSITE IS IN CONSTRUCTION

 Davoleo-Website - (REWORKED)

-Now rewritten in raw HTML code by Davoleo
+Now rewritten in HTML code by Davoleo
-Hosted with ♥ by github
+Hosted by Github Pages